mlcommons/inference/language/llama2-70b/README.md

 ## Get Model
 ### MLCommons Members Download
-MLCommons hosts the model and preprocessed dataset for download exclusively by MLCommons Members.
-You must first agree to the [confidentiality notice](https://docs.google.com/forms/d/e/1FAIpQLSc_8VIvRmXM3I8KQaYnKf7gy27Z63BBoI_I1u02f4lw6rBp3g/viewform), then follow the link to a directory containing Rclone download instructions.
+MLCommons hosts the model and preprocessed dataset for download **exclusively by MLCommons Members**.
+You must first agree to the [confidentiality notice](https://llama2.mlcommons.org), then you will receive a link to a directory containing Rclone download instructions.

 ### External Download